emiyl/dsi.cfw.guide-archive/guide/finalizing-setup.md

 ## Instructions

-1. Insert your SD NAND (<2GB) SD card into your PC
+1. Insert your SDNAND SD card into your PC
 2. Copy *the contents of* `CFW - SDNAND root` from the DSiMenu++ `.7z` file to the root of your SD NAND (<2GB) SD card
 3. Copy the `_nds` and `roms` folders from the DSiMenu++ `.7z` file to the root of your SD card
 4. Unplug your SD card, and insert it in your DSi
 5. Power on your system
     - DSiMenu++ should now be a DSiWare on your system

 DSiMenu++ should now be on your System Menu, as any other DSiWare would be.
-With DSiMenu++, you can run homebrew and retail ROMs, and use the several emulators which are built into the software.

 ## Usage